SharathKotian/FirstGIT/README.md

 # FirstGIT
 first project in GIT for understanding purposes
 # Test Readme
-#this is different from that on the Defaul branch
+#this is different from that on the Master branch